AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Auramancy/Auramancy.md

 ### Casting a Spell

-In order to cast a spell, you must use up resonance equal or higher than that spell's level.
-The amount of resonance you have of each level is detailed in the auramancer table.
+In order to cast a spell, you must use up mana equal to some spell level's cost, as detailed in the [[#Spells Mana Cost|above table]].
+The amount of mana you have of each level is detailed [[#Auramancer Levels|here]].

 Next, you will have to determine your auramancy modifier.
 Use the following simple formula:
 _Auramancy Modifier_ = _Wisdom Modifier_ + _Proficiency Bonus (if you are a 1st-level or higher auramancer)_